sanjay7178/examples/kind/bookinfo-istio/README.md

 ### 2. Istio CRDs Not Installed

-If you encounter errors about missing Istio CRDs, reinstall Istio:
+If you encounter errors about missing Istio CRDs:

 ```bash
 # Install Istio using istioctl